coolblock/vpsVivo/README.md

 Newest Technique to install ONE vivo masternode (there are other instructions to install multiple):
 First time installation as root on ubuntu 16 or above.
+This will work if there are no other masternodes installed.
+Otherwise unknown conflicts can occur.

 All in one line BUT replace the XXXXX with your private key